Naomi Wolf: Martin Luther King Jr.

 On September 7, 2024, Wolf posted to Twitter, "Rev MLK Jr was a convicted felon."
 In fact, King's only felony indictment was in February 1960, when an Alabama grand jury issued a warrant for his arrest for perjury.
 He was found not guilty.
 Wolf's false claim was subsequently "fact-checked into oblivion" by Community Notes.
 Bernice King, Martin Luther King Jr.'s youngest child, called Wolf's claim an attempt to "assassinate my father's character".

 Personal life

 Wolf's first marriage was in 1993 to journalist David Shipley, then an editor at The New York Times.
-The couple had two children, a son and daughter.
-Wolf and Shipley divorced in 2005.
+The couple had two children and divorced in 2005.
 On November 23, 2018, Wolf married Brian William O'Shea, a U.S. Army veteran, private detective, and owner of Striker Pierce Investigations.
-According to a November 2018 New York Times article, Wolf and O'Shea met in 2014 after people threatened Wolf on the internet after she reported on human rights violations in the Middle East, and her contacts recommended O'Shea.

-Wolf is often confused with author Naomi Klein; this confusion is a major subject of Klein's 2023 book Doppelganger, which Wolf did not contribute to despite numerous attempts by Klein to contact her.
+According to a November 2018 New York Times article, Wolf and O'Shea met in 2014 after people threatened Wolf on the internet for reporting on human rights violations in the Middle East and her contacts recommended O'Shea.
+Wolf is often confused with author Naomi Klein; this confusion is a major subject of Klein's 2023 book Doppelganger, to which Wolf did not contribute despite numerous attempts by Klein to contact her.